INSIDE: The Ultimate Guide to the New York 911 Memorial Museum including 911 Memorial Directions. Updated 2019.

 - If traveling by car from New Jersey or other points west, the Harrison PATH station is a convenient location to park in an adjacent parking facility and take PATH to the World Trade Center.

 Ferry service is available from Midtown Manhattan, New Jersey, Brooklyn, Queens and Staten Island.
 For service from these areas, we recommend the following transportation options:

-By Taxi – New York yellow cab:
+Directions to 9/11 Museum by Taxi – New York yellow cab

 - The closest taxi stands to the 9/11 Memorial and Museum are located on West Street and Liberty Street and on Vesey Street at West Street.